-Chef Porsche Combash, an instructor for our Holistic Chef Online Culinary Program, is back at it with yet another recipe, perfect for Spring.
+Chef Porsche Combash, former instructor for our Holistic Chef Online Culinary Program, is back at it with yet another recipe, perfect for Spring.

 Learn more about the inspiration and recipe for Chef Porsche’s Neighborhood-Foraged Spring Pesto below.

 Foraged Food is Free, Fresh, and Local

 I love going on spring walks to look for edible “weeds” in my neighborhood.
 Examples of these foraged plants include watercress, rocket, wood sorrel, sow thistle, chickweed, and dandelions.